Optimizing the Efficiency of First-Order Methods for Decreasing the Gradient of Smooth Convex Functions: Problems and Methods

-where $\h := \{h_{i+1,k}\} \in \reals^{N(N+1)/2}$ is a tuple of fixed step coefficients that do not depend on $f$ and $\x_0$ (and $R$).
-This FSFOM class includes (fixed-step) GM, (fixed-step) FGM, OGM, and the proposed OGM-G, but excludes line-search approaches, such as an exact line-search version of OGM in~\cite{drori:19:efo}.
+where $\h := \{h_{i+1,k}\} \in \reals^{N(N+1)/2}$ is a tuple of fixed-step coefficients that do not depend on $f$, $\x_0$ and $R$ (or $R_N$).
+This FSFOM class includes (fixed-step) GM (\ie, $h_{i+1,k} = 0$ for $k<i$), (fixed-step) FGM \cite{nesterov:83:amf,nesterov:04} (see~\cite{drori:14:pof}), OGM \cite{kim:16:ofo}, and the proposed \OGMG, but excludes line-search approaches, such as a backtracking version of FGM in~\cite{beck:09:afi} and an exact line-search version of OGM in~\cite{drori:19:efo}.

-\section{Efficiency of First-order Methods}
+\section{Efficiency of First-Order Methods}

-This paper seeks to improve the \emph{efficiency} of first-order methods, where the efficiency consists of the following two parts; the computational effort for selecting a search point (\eg, computing $\x_{i+1}$ in~\eqref{eq:fsfom} given $\x_i$ and $\{\nabla f(\x_k)\}_{k=0}^i$), and the number of evaluations of the cost function value and gradient at each given search point to reach a given accuracy.
+This paper seeks to improve the \emph{efficiency} of first-order methods, where the efficiency consists of the following two parts: the computational effort for selecting a search point (\eg, computing $\x_{i+1}$ in~\eqref{eq:fsfom} given $\x_i$ and $\{\nabla f(\x_k)\}_{k=0}^i$), and the number of evaluations of the cost function value and gradient at each given search point to reach a given accuracy.
 This paper considers both parts of the efficiency, particularly focusing on the latter part, as also detailed in this section.
 Regarding the former aspect of the efficiency, we later show that the proposed method has an efficient form, similar to (fixed-step) FGM and OGM, requiring computational effort comparable to that of a (fixed-step) GM.

 An efficiency estimate of an optimization method is defined by the worst-case absolute inaccuracy.
-One popular choice of the worst-case absolute inaccuracy is the worst-case absolute cost function inaccuracy:
+One popular choice of the worst-case absolute inaccuracy is the worst-case absolute cost function inaccuracy. \begin{definition} The cost function efficiency is defined as the worst-case absolute cost function inaccuracy